Serabee: Personal background

-Music has always been a driving passion for Buras, with some of her earliest memories centered around her parents, who are both talented musicians.
-Her father is a bluesman, who played Bourbon Street clubs in the French Quarter in New Orleans, Louisiana.
-Her mother was also drawn to performing, pursuing a music career in California, during her youth.

-Educational background

-Buras was home schooled, and attended Christian schools throughout her youth.

 Professional background

-Buras discovered her vocal talent and music abilities as a child, performing in her evangelist father's tent revivals.
+Serabee discovered her vocal talent and music abilities as a child, performing in her evangelist father's tent revivals.
 In addition to providing lead vocals, she also plays the drums, keyboards, and acoustic and steel guitar.
 By the time she was 12 years old, she was traveling throughout the southern United States, singing lead in her family's gospel band, Sera and the Blue Jays.

 When her older siblings got married and started families of their own, the group disbanded.
-Buras continued pursuing her music, serving as the choir director and worship leader at her father's church in Gulfport, Mississippi.
+Serabee continued pursuing her music, serving as the choir director and worship leader at her father's church in Gulfport, Mississippi.
 As she grew older, she became restless and began exploring the area casinos, where she enjoyed hearing all kinds of music that were not the norm in her conservative upbringing.
 Before long, she was singing and playing piano with a new band, performing in casinos and clubs throughout the Gulf Coast.

-In 2002, Buras was introduced to Platinum and Grammy winning producer Gary Katz, whose professional background includes working with Steely Dan, Diana Ross, and Joe Cocker.
+In 2002, Serabee was introduced to Platinum and Grammy winning producer Gary Katz, whose professional background includes working with Steely Dan, Diana Ross, and Joe Cocker.
 Katz is a legendary producer and A&R professional, noted for signing Jim Croce, Rufus and Jimmy Buffett, as well as Graham Nash and David Crosby of Crosby, Stills, Nash, and Young.
 He was one of two people principally responsible for signing Prince, Dire Straits, and Rickie Lee Jones to the Warner Bros. label.
-Soon after they met, Katz began serving Buras as creative mentor.
-By 2004, Buras had two nationally released CDs, both produced by Gary Katz.
+Soon after they met, Katz began serving Serabee as creative mentor.
+By 2004, Serabee had two nationally released CDs, both produced by Gary Katz.

-In 2003, Buras released her self-titled debut album, which offered an urban pop experience, rooted in the sounds of the Deep South.
+In 2003, Serabee released her self-titled debut album, which offered an urban pop experience, rooted in the sounds of the Deep South.
 Her sophomore offering was released in 2004, entitled Open On Sunday.
 The title track, "Open On Sunday", was co-produced and mixed by professional recording artist, Peter Gabriel of the progressive rock group, Genesis.
 The album presents a more soulful sound, delivered with a hint of urban rhythm and blues.
 These earlier releases, produced by Katz, defined Buras as an accomplished composer, talented vocalist, and skilled musician with vast commercial appeal.